serezha-goncharov/app-magic-aqa-test-assignment/README.md

 ### 5 - Check geography selector is showing "Nothing to display" label

+> snapshot is taken after last step and visual assertion is performed

 | № | Steps                                        | Expected result                                                |
 |---|----------------------------------------------|----------------------------------------------------------------|
 | 1 | Visit https://appmagic.rocks/top-charts/apps | The corresponding page is opened                               |